When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Silas Mean?

-Silvanus was the god of the forest and countryside in the Roman religion.
-He’s similar to the more popular Faunus, the god of animals, with whom he is sometimes merged (1).
+The name is likely derived from the name of the Roman god Silvanus.
+In Roman religion, Silvanus was the tutelary spirit (guardian) of the woods and uncultivated lands.
+He is similar to the more popular Faunus, the god of animals, with whom he is sometimes merged (1).

 How Popular is the Name Silas?